0xZipp0/SQL-injection-dorks-list/README.md

 # SQL-injection-dorks-list
-Nice list of google dorks for SQL injection
+list of google dorks for SQL injection